ehanahamed/ehdotfiles/hyprlandRice/README.md

      - `gnome-bluetooth-3.0` (NOT the same as `gnome-bluetooth`)
        - (this is NOT one of gnome's bloatware, its an important bluetooth backend thingy)

+### Graphics

+Some software needs vulkan, for my hardware (integrated graphics + intel cpu), these are the packages I use:

+- `vulkan-intel` - intel vulkan driver, no "setup" required
+  - I just installed it through pacman, and relaunched an app (godot) that didn't work before, and now it works

 ### Bluetooth

 - `bluez` - bluetooth